ailenus/SpartaGlobal-Palindrome/README.md

 This class implements the `PalindromeCheckable` interface.
 It implements the `isPalindrome` method by recursion.

-The method first checkes if the string is empty or a single character, using the `match` method of the `java.lang.String` class.
-The matching regular expression is `[a-z]?`, which matches any single character between `a` (index
-97) to `z` (index 122) that occurs never or once.
+The method first checks if the string is empty or a single character, using the `match` method of the `java.lang.String` class.
+The matching regular expression is `[a-z]?`, which matches any single character between `a` (index 97) to `z` (index 122) that occurs never or once.
 If the string is empty or a single character, it returns `true`.
-This is the base case of the recusion.
+This is the base case of the recursion.

 If the string is longer than one character, it first compares whether the first and the last characters thereof match.
 If not, it returns `false` immediately.